“You saved his life in more ways than you will ever know.”

 This has always been what BRO-AM has meant for me… about changing the lives of the kids by letting them know they can be more.
 They are loved and they are seen… and not judged.

 From Salo’s scrapbook: On stage at BRO-AM with Drew.

 Salo passed away last month.
 He died from an epileptic seizure.
-Salo had always struggled with seizures, and because of BRO-AM, we paid for Salo’s costly medicine while he was our kid.
+Salo had always struggled with seizures, and thanks to BRO-AM, we were able to pay for Salo’s costly medicine while he was our kid.
 You saved his life in more ways than you will ever know.
-BRO-AM has changed many lives… not just the charities that you give to, but the people who come and support are now my family too… My Bro-Fam…
+BRO-AM has changed many lives… not just the charities that you give to, but the people who come and support are now my family too… My Bro-Fam.

 He shined in his short time here.
 You helped him shine.
 At his funeral, his brother Joe mentioned you… how Salo’s favorite band was Switchfoot… how Switchfoot saved his life…

 As BRO-AM has grown, I know it must be hard to take a minute and “see” the impact you have each made.
 Thank you, truly from the bottom of my heart, for creating BRO-AM.

 Thank you for your act of kindness and for truly caring.